RakshithaKalkura/RakshithaKalkura/README.md

 ### Hi there 👋

 ## It's me, Rakshitha!
-I am a sophomore student.
+I am a junior pursuing my bachelor's in Computer Science and Engineering.

 <!--
 **RakshithaKalkura/RakshithaKalkura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-## Here is some general info about me...
+## Here's about me...
-- 🔭 I’m currently working on _machine learning, especially on CNN, RNN and computer vision and data science_.
+- 🔭 I’m working on _machine learning, especially on CNN, RNN, computer vision, and data science_.
 - 🌱 I’m currently learning _blockchain technologies_.
 - 🤔 I’m looking for help with _Web3 development_.
 - 😄 Pronouns: she/her